 A strategy is an idea, plan, or solution that considers how to solve a problem or fill a demand in the marketplace.
 A strategy is differentiated from tactics.
-Digital tactics include email marketing, social media marketing, Search Engine Marketing (SEM) including paid ads in search engines, Search Engine Optimization (SEO), web design and development, mobile marketing, video marketing, content marketing, inbound marketing, analytics, conversion optimization, and other emerging trends in the industry.
+Digital tactics include email marketing, social media marketing, Search Engine Marketing (SEM), including paid ads in search engines, Search Engine Optimization (SEO), web design and development, mobile marketing, video marketing, content marketing, inbound marketing, analytics, conversion optimization, and other emerging trends in the industry.
 You will find that many service providers and agencies focus on one or a few of these tactics.
-What unifies these distinct digital marketing tactics?
+So what unifies these distinct digital marketing tactics?
 You guessed right, digital marketing strategy.

 Strategy – Born from plans and goals

-Better use of the word “digital”
+Better use of the word “digital.”